 To blame Christianity for the murders committed by the Holy Inquisition is the equivalent of blaming Communism for the murders committed by the Soviet Union.

 Yes, Christianity and Communism (plus Islam, Judaism, Capitalism, Anarchism…) are all ideologies with good and bad values but it is up to the people to put said values to practice on a day by day basis.

 If you read the Bible, the Talmud or the Quran you will find many verses with good values for the betterment of humankind as a whole…but you will also find some of the most intolerant and hate-filled verses ever that promote active discrimination against those who are different.

-Does his good values wash away his bad ones?
+Do his good values wash away his bad ones?
 Can we cherry-pick his good values apart from his bad ones and still say that we’re believers of Uncle Phil’s teachings?
-Is Uncle Phil a person that teaches of love or a person of that teaches hate?
+Is Uncle Phil a person that teaches love or a person that teaches hate?
 Is he both?

 Why should anyone ever want to follow the teachings of Uncle Phil in the first place?

 Why cannot we all make mind our own business?
 Why?